-- Accounts Payable departments are the most susceptible to BEC fraud.
-Sixty-one percent of respondents report that their Accounts Payable department is most often vulnerable to BEC.
+- Accounts Payable (AP) departments are most susceptible to BEC fraud, 58 percent of respondents report that their AP department was targeted by email scams.

 AFP thanks J.P.
 Morgan for its underwriting support of this year’s Payments Fraud and Control Survey.

 If you are interested in referencing data from this report in marketing materials, etc. please contact Mariam Lamech, Director Survey Research at [email protected].

 Contact [email protected] or call 301.907.2862 for more in-depth information, to read the full report or to arrange an interview with AFP Research.